 At 10 a.m.
 Central Daylight Time on the same day as the Great American Eclipse, August 21, Swift tweeted a video of a reptilian creature slithering across a dark floor while the screen glitched; it was cryptic, but fans believed that it was a reference to numerous recent events that had revealed Swift as a “snake,” such as her feud with Kim Kardashian-West and the fact that her former group of friends did not attend a Fourth of July party this year at her Rhode Island home as they usually do.

 In the following days, at roughly the same time each morning, Swift tweeted, continuing the same video of a reptile in smaller clips.
 On August 23, she completed the series, revealing the creature in the video to be a snake snapping at the screen; Swift then announced that the first single from her next album, Reputation, was to come out the following day, August 24.

-At 10:32 p.m.
-Central Daylight Time on August 24, she tweeted that her single was out.
-Me being the freak that I am, I had turned on her tweet notifications so that I would be alerted the instant that the single was released.
+At 10:32 p.m. on August 24, she tweeted that her single was out.
+Being the freak that I am, I had turned on her tweet notifications so that I would be alerted the instant that the single was released.
 I made it to the Apple Music app to search for “Look What You Made Me Do” before the single was even listed on her page.